 Findings: For many transactions, high touch had become less desirable for busy clients

-- Design & Usability: Online banking services had subpar design and usability.
+Design Usability: In-place online banking services had subpar design and usability.

-- More Oversight Needed: Empowering employees, part of the bank’s brand, led to inconsistent lending practices.
+More Oversight: Empowering employees, part of the bank’s brand, led to inconsistent lending practices.

-- Wallet Allocation: The number of financial institutions used by customers came as a big surprise to the bank.
+Wallet Allocation: The number of other financial institutions used by customers surprised the bank.

 Recommendations: Use customer data to drive decisions, and save high-touch interactions for “moments of truth”

 Despite overall positive customer perceptions, the bank used its findings to forge a path to sustainable growth.
-With customer experience to drive decisions and Touchpoint Mapping to monitor results, they quickly started in on a series of improvements such as:
+With customer experience to drive decisions and VoC to monitor results, they quickly started in on a series of improvements such as:

-Results: Touchpoint Mapping gave the bank actionable insights and a framework to rethink present and future strategies
+Results: A fresh start of actionable insights and a framework to rethink future strategies

 By identifying experience and touchpoint gaps, the bank was handed a roadmap for scaling and delivering improved customer experience across customer segments.